jimsimon/wtr-dtl/README.md

-# Web Test Runner + DOM Testing Library (Snowpack - remote)
+# Web Test Runner + DOM Testing Library (No Snowpack - Only Web Dev Server)

-I'm not 100% sure why, but this version works.
-Might be something to do with how snowpack handles the dependencies when set to `source: remote`.
+This version bombs out on a bunch of CJS dependencies.
+Some are fixable with the CJS rollup plugin, but some still don't work.

 `npm install` then run the tests with `npm run test`